brillout/wildcard-api/docs/rpc.template.md

 **SQL/ORM is powerful**

-A benefit of RPC's schemaless approach is that SQL/ORM queries are more powerful than schema operations.
+A benefit of RPC's schemaless approach is that SQL/ORM queries are more powerful than schema queries.
 For example:

 ~~~js
 // Node.js server